bluesadi/bluesadi.github.io/source/_posts/Linkage-types-in-LLVM.md

 ```

-## LinkOnceLinkage & LinkOnceODRLinkage
+## LinkOnceAnyLinkage & LinkOnceODRLinkage

-LinkOnce/LinkOnceODR linkage is used to implement inline and template functions.
+LinkOnceAnyLinkage/LinkOnceODRLinkage is used to implement inline and template functions.
 The difference between inline/template functions and normal functions is that inline/template functions must be defined in each translation unit that uses this function.

-LinkOnce and LinkOnceODR are very similar, but LinkOnce linkage allows nonequivalent global values to be merged, which is a feature that is not required by inline/template functions (clang and gcc don't actually check whether two global values are equivalent though).
+LinkOnceAny and LinkOnceODR are very similar, but LinkOnceAny linkage allows nonequivalent global values to be merged, which is a feature that is not required by inline/template functions (clang and gcc don't actually check whether two global values are equivalent though).
 In my experience, LinkOnceODRLinkage is far more common than LinkOnceLinkage in C++.
 For more information about ODR: [Definitions and ODR (One Definition Rule)](https://en.cppreference.com/w/cpp/language/definition)

 ### Inline Function